 2.722 feet is 32.66 inches.
 This falls out oddly if computed in Sumerian inches to 49.49.
 But if we divide it by 50 we obtain .653 inches.
 Using 2.72 feet we obtain .652 inches or the Akkadian inch that Knight and Butler were using.
 Fifty of the .66 inches gives 2.75 feet.
 The long and the short of the argument is that the Sumerian inch is directly related to both the English system and to Thom’s Megalithic Yard.

 We add to Knight and Butler’s list of co-incidences further by noting that there are 12 x 109.09 Kush in the diameter of the moon at 2160 miles.
-Also 36″ of the English yard divided by 33″ of Akbar’s yard = 1.09.
+The diameter of the Sun divided by the diameter of the Earth is also 109.09.
+And the 36″ of the English yard divided by 33″ of Akbar’s yard = 1.09.

 This loops around quite a bit with these numbers repeating and reappearing.
 But I will stop here so that should you read their book, you will know there is more to it.